justarmadillo/modern-cloze-overlapper/README.rst

 - Nested clozes.
 - Clozes in MathJax.

-The code was tested on Anki Desktop and AnkiDroid; the later requires the latest `Android System WebView`__ to be installed.
+The code was tested on Anki Desktop and AnkiDroid; the latter requires the latest `Android System WebView`__ to be installed.
 In principle, it should be usable on Anki Web and Anki Mobile (but it hasn't been tested).